b1ek/b1ek/README.md

 # Hi there 👋👋
 My name is Alice and i am a fullstack web developer.
-I like to write interesting stuff and use my github for side projects that i do for fun (this really is the only thing im good at)
+I like to write interesting stuff and use my github for side projects that i do for fun (this really is the only thing im good at).
+I host more serious projects on my [Gitea instance](https://git.blek.codes/blek)

 I like rust, php and js.
 Also sometimes code funny stuff with C